HackYourFuture/Node.js/week2/MAKEME.md

 **Updating existing posts**

 Updating posts is very similar to creating them.
-You only need to change the METHOD and add a check that the blog post that the user is trying to update already exists with `fs.existsSync(title)`.
+You only need to use a different METHOD and add a check that the blog post that the user is trying to update already exists with `fs.existsSync(title)`.

 ```javascript
 app.<METHOD>('/blogs', (req, res) => {